TachyonicProject/blueprints/docs/source/netrino/index.rst

 be linked to an element or element tag.
 In case linked to an element tag, the requester of the service may specify which of those elements are to be used for this particular model of the service.
 (Specifying an element that does not have the associated tag will result in a failure of the :ref:`Service Request <service_request>` creation.)
-If the element id is omitted, an element is auto-allocated from the pool of elements with the tag, if auto-allcation of the element was specified.
+If the element id is omitted, an element is auto-allocated from the pool of elements with the tag, if auto-allocation of the element was specified.

 By default, for each YANG model specified, only leafs with the mandatory statement in the YANG model are considered